 Meet Our Team

-Michael Whitaker, our City of Billings Parks, Recreation and Public Lands Director, has been servicing the community since November of 2006.
+Michael Whitaker, our City of Billings Parks, Recreation and Public Lands Director, has been serving the community since November of 2006.
 However, during his impeccable career, Mr. Whitaker has held positions as Assistant Director of the National Trail Parks and Recreation District, Clark County, Ohio; Recreation Director in Evendale, Ohio; and Director of Parks, Culture and Recreation in Unalaska, Alaska (commonly known as “Dutch Harbor, Alaska”).
 In all of his leadership roles, he has been committed to providing quality parks, facilities and recreation programs to the community.
-Before moving to Montana eight years ago, Mr. Whitaker completed his A.S Degree in Civil Construction Engineering at Clark State Community College (1980), B.S.
+Before moving to Montana in 2006, Mr. Whitaker completed his A.S Degree in Civil Construction Engineering at Clark State Community College (1980), B.S.
 Degree in Health, Physical Education and Recreation at Wright State University (1989) and Master’s Degree in Public Administration from Wright State University (2006).
 He is currently certified as a Park and Recreation Professional (CPRP), Aquatic Facility Operator (AFO) and AFO Instructor.
 Mr. Whitaker has completed course work in the National Recreation and Park Association (NRPA) Director’s School Graduate Institute (2013), NRPA’s Aquatic Management School (2011 & 2012), NRPA’s Director’s School (2009 & 2010) and Pacific Northwest Resource Management School (2000 & 2001).
 In addition, Mr. Whitaker has been involved in the following professional organizations: NRPA’s AFO Exam Review Committee, speaker at state conferences and served on the Ohio Parks and Recreation Association’s Board of Directors.
 He also gives back to the park and recreation field as an instructor at the collegiate level with MSU-B Outdoor Adventure Leadership Program and instructing the NRPA’s AFO course.
 Mr. Whitaker’s interests outside of the classroom and field include hiking and exploring the Beartooth Mountains with his wife Angie, sons Jake and Rick, as well as his friends.
 Mystic Lake has been the greatest adventure hike while in Montana for Mr. Whitaker.
 He can also share stories about halibut fishing in Dutch Harbor Alaska, skiing at Red Lodge and Snowmobiling in West Yellowstone with his sons.
 As the leader of our team, Mr. Whitaker ensures we strive every day to provide the City of Billings with quality parks, facilities and recreation programs.

 Mark Jarvis is the City of Billings Parks, Recreation and Public Lands Park Planner and has been in his current position since March of 2005.
 With this position, Mark has had the opportunity to stay close to what he enjoys in parks and recreation by means of planning and developing parks, open spaces and trails for our community to exercise, recreate and enjoy the Montana landscape.
 Mark himself has been enjoying Montana’s beauty the last 9 years as a resident.
 After graduating from Pleasant Grove High School, he went on to receive degrees from Utah State University in Plant Science and Landscape Architecture.
 He is a registered Landscape Architect holding licenses in Montana, Missouri and Kansas.
 He is also a Certified Playground Safety Inspector since 2006.
-Mark’s currently professional memberships include: American Society of Landscape Architects since 1997, National Recreation and Parks Association since 2005, and Montana Trails, Recreation and Parks Association since 2007.
+Mark’s current professional memberships include: American Society of Landscape Architects since 1997, National Recreation and Parks Association since 2005, and Montana Trails, Recreation and Parks Association since 2007.
 In his free time, Mark enjoys gardening, hiking, woodworking and biking.
 As a valuable team member Mark strives to make decisions every day that will add to the quality of life and livability of Billings.
 He believes that parks, trails and public spaces are for the community to enjoy, socialize and recreate in, in order to renew and invigorate our mind, body and soul.

 Melonie Trang takes care of the City of Billings Parks, Recreation and Public Lands department financially with her impressive skills as our Administrative Secretary/Administrative Assistant II.
 She has held her position since July of 2006 and finds the diverse staff to be quite the team.
 She’s lived in Montana for forty-two years where she’s graduated New Life High School, became trained in Child Development, beginning Accounting, Certified Professional Rescuer, and computer programs such as Microsoft Office.
-In Melonie’s interests include gardening, baking, church involvement, family gatherings, and spending time caring for her precious granddaughter.
+Melonie’s interests include gardening, baking, church involvement, family gatherings, and spending time caring for her precious granddaughter.
 Melonie comes to work each day with the community in consideration as she ensures her financial duties are completed in a timely manner and our department utilizes our funds wisely.

 Linda Gerhart has been serving the City of Billings as an Administrative Support I with the Billings Community and Senior Center since May of 2012.
 Her positive personality and inviting smile has provided this team with the energy needed to tackle almost anything.
 Linda loves the people she works for and with.
 She claims the seniors are fun and the volunteers at the Community and Senior Center are the best.
 With her gusto, it’s no wonder she served on the cheerleading and pep club while at Fargo North High School.
-Linda continued her education post high school with accounting and business classes.
-She’s lived in Montana for 38 years where she’s taken to outdoor activities, crafting, traveling and her all-time favorite hobby: being a grandmother to her five amazing grandchildren and a great-grandmother to her precious great grandson.
+Linda continued her education post-high school with accounting and business classes.
+She’s lived in Montana for 38 years where she’s taken to outdoor activities, crafting, traveling and her all-time favorite hobby: being a grandmother to her five amazing grandchildren and a great-grandmother to her precious great-grandson.
 Linda and her husband opened their home to foster children after their biological children had left the nest.
 She’s also hosted two foreign exchange students and been involved in the CASA program while living in Havre.
 Each day Linda brings to work the attitude to serve the seniors at the Community and Senior Center to the best of her ability.
 She wants to ensure that everyone visiting the facility has a happy experience.